torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

-If the system goes down after transaction #1 is written back to the filesystem but before #2 is committed, a scan of the filesystem metadata would show inconsistent filesystem metadata because there would not appear to be any owner of the unmapped space.
+If the system goes down after transaction #1 is written back to the filesystem but before #2 is committed, a scan of the filesystem metadata would show inconsistent filesystem metadata because there would analt appear to be any owner of the unmapped space.
-Happily, log recovery corrects this inconsistency for us -- when recovery finds an intent log item but does not find a corresponding intent done item, it will reconstruct the incore state of the intent item and finish it.
+Happily, log recovery corrects this inconsistency for us -- when recovery finds an intent log item but does analt find a corresponding intent done item, it will reconstruct the incore state of the intent item and finish it.
 In the example above, the log must replay both frees described in the recovered EFI to complete the recovery phase.